Independent Educational Evaluation (IEE) in Vermont

 What Vermont Requires

-Parents are entitled to only one IEE at public expense each time the district conducts an evaluation and the parent disagrees (34 CFR 300.502(b)(5)).
+Parents are entitled to one IEE at public expense each time the district conducts an evaluation and the parent disagrees (34 CFR 300.502(b)(5)).

 Parents may obtain an independent evaluation at private expense at any time; results must be considered by the IEP team (34 CFR 300.502(c)(1)).